1024inc/engineering-blog/eng-paths/sr_software_engineer_1.md

 - Communicates technical decisions through design docs, PED talks, and Tettra articles.
 - Communicates well both in writing and verbally with teammates, peers, and stakeholders.
 - Positively influences team culture.
-- Make thoughtfully and clear communication on defcon resolutions regarding how to achieve the right outcomes.
+- Make thoughtful and clear communication on critical outages and high-impact issues meetings regarding how to achieve the right outcomes.

 </td></tr>
 </table>